betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 Some electronics are sensitive to common household cleaning solutions.
 Using the wrong cleaners can cause surface discolorations or negatively effect display surfaces.
-So, you want to take care that you won't damage your electronics but will nonetheless still do an effective job of *cleaning* the surfaces.
+So, you want to take care that you won't damage your electronics but will still do an effective job of *cleaning* the surfaces.

-Take care to check with your local organization's health or custodial staff regarding cleaning solutions and supplies.
+Check with your local organization's health or custodial staff regarding cleaning solutions and supplies.
 They may have specific products to use and rules you need to follow.

-While CDC guidance on the types of cleaners<sup>[6]</sup> that both kill the virus and are safe for sensitive electronics is minimal, a number of sources<sup>[23],[24],[25]</sup> indicate a solution of 70% isopropyl alcohol and purified water (which you can mix yourself in a pinch) dabbed onto a microfiber cloth will do.<sup>[21]</sup> Other options include diluted solutions of bleach or hydrogen-peroxide or vigorous wiping with even soap and water.<sup>[32],[20]</sup> In any case, if you are concerned about possible damage, of course test the cleaner in a small, unused area first and wait a few minutes for it to dry to see if it causes a discoloration.
-If there is a noticeable residue left after using a cleaner, use a new, dry microfiber cloth to buff out the residue.
+While the CDC has provided only minimal guidance on the types of cleaners<sup>[6]</sup> that both kill the virus and are safe for sensitive electronics, a number of sources<sup>[23],[24],[25]</sup> indicate a solution of 70% isopropyl alcohol and purified water (you can mix the solution yourself in a pinch) dabbed onto a microfiber cloth will do.<sup>[21]</sup> Other options include diluted solutions of bleach or hydrogen peroxide or vigorous wiping with even soap and water.<sup>[32],[20]</sup> In any case, if you are concerned about possible damage, of course test the cleaner in a small, unused area first and wait a few minutes for it to dry to see if it causes a discoloration.
+If  a noticeable residue is left after using a cleaner, use a new, dry microfiber cloth to buff out the residue.

-Just a few days ago, on March 9th, 2020, Apple changed its guidelines<sup>[22]</sup>
+Just a few days ago, on March 9, 2020, Apple changed its guidelines<sup>[22]</sup>
 for cleaning Apple products to endorse a 70% alcohol solution.

 ### The science behind the scenes

 The whole point of simple actions like these and other social distancing<sup>[47]</sup> measures is to help *flatten the curve.*<sup>[46]</sup> Health care systems can care for a slow and steady stream of patients.
-What they cannot handle is an exponential-growth driven tsunami of cases all at once.
-Under those conditions, a lot more people who would otherwise get excellent care in helping to fight a disease are at much greater risk of dying.
+What they cannot handle is an exponential-growth-driven tsunami of cases all at once.
+Under those conditions, a lot more people who would otherwise get excellent care in helping fight a disease are at much greater risk of dying.

-Its worth mentioning that members of our own HPC/CSE community are playing a critical role in helping to track and fight the spread of SARS-CoV-2.
+We note that members of our own HPC/CSE community are playing a critical role in helping  track and fight the spread of SARS-CoV-2.

-  * John's Hopkins COVID-19 Dashboard.<sup>[40],[42]</sup>
+  * Johns Hopkins COVID-19 Dashboard.<sup>[40],[42]</sup>
   * How China is using AI to fight Coronavirus.<sup>[41]</sup>
   * Forbes article on ways AI is being empoloyed to fight COVID-19.<sup>[43]</sup>
   * Using mobile phone data to track an outbreak.<sup>[44]</sup>